hatchet-dev/hatchet/README.md

 **Example Use Cases:**

-- **Fairness for Generative AI:** Ensure equitable distribution of requests across your system with Hatchet’s configurable policies, preventing system overload by busy users
+- **Fairness for Generative AI:** Don't let busy users overwhelm your system.
+Hatchet lets you distribute requests to your workers fairly with configurable policies.
-- **Batch Processing for Document Indexing:** Effortlessly manage large-scale batch processing tasks, with the ability to pause and resume operations seamlessly in case of failures.
+- **Batch Processing for Document Indexing:** Hatchet can handle large-scale batch processing of documents, images, and other data and resume mid-job on failure.
-- **Workflow Orchestration for Multi-Modal Systems:** Expertly coordinate workflows involving multi-modal inputs and outputs, supported by comprehensive DAG-style execution.
+- **Workflow Orchestration for Multi-Modal Systems:** Hatchet can handle orchestrating multi-modal inputs and outputs, with full DAG-style execution.
-- **Correctness for Event-Based Processing:** Automatically respond and replay events, enhancing system reliability and data integrity.
+- **Correctness for Event-Based Processing:** Respond to external events or internal events within your system and replay events automatically.

 ## Quick Start